Michał Vituška: Black Cats

 Meanwhile, special units (SS-Jagdverbände) of local collaborationists were trained by the Germans to infiltrate the Soviet rear.
 They were trained in Dahlwitz near Berlin by SS-Standartenführer Otto Skorzeny.
 The paratroopers came from Reichskommissariat Ostland; and were split into commandos based on the country of origin.
-As part of the Nazi effort to combat the growing Soviet partisan movement in Belarus during the war, some thirty Belarusians from the espionage and sabotage outfit known as "Čorny Kot" (Black Cat), led by Vituška, were airdropped by the Luftwaffe in late 1944 behind the lines of the Red Army.
+As part of the Nazi effort to combat the growing Soviet partisan movement in Belarus during the war, some thirty Belarusians from the espionage and sabotage outfit known as Čorny Kot (Чорны Кот, "Black Cat"), led by Vituška, were airdropped by the Luftwaffe in late 1944 behind the lines of the Red Army.
 At that time, the German forces had been expelled from the present-day Belarus during Operation Bagration.

 The Black Cats experienced some initial successes due to disorganization in the rear of the Red Army.
 Other German-trained Belarusian nationalist units also slipped through the Białowieża Forest in 1945.
 Vituška became the leader of a small anti-Soviet movement in Belarus.
 However, the NKVD secret police informants infiltrated these units.
 As a result, they were ambushed and killed in short order.

 According to both western sources, such as the British MI6, and the Soviet MGB, agreed that Vituška was likely executed in January 1945, and that organised resistance in Belarus had ceased by 1946.
 This conclusion is supported by historians Anton Rudak and Igor Valakhanovich.

 Conspiracy theories as to Vituška's continued survival, however, persist.
 Siarhiey Jarš in 2006 claimed Vituška's son had told him that he had died in a sanatorium at 98 in Munich.
 However, no proof for his claims has been provided.

 Legacy

 Historian Andrej Kotljarchuk writes that Vituška is a popular figure for far-right and conservative circles of Belarusian youth.
 The myth, according to which Vituška led an anti-Soviet partisan army in 1944–1959, was created by veterans in exile and reimported to Belarus after it gained independence in 1991.

-Vituška is honoured by organization Young Front.
-On 5 November 2007 activists of the organization were arrested after celebrating the hundredth birthday of Vituška.
+Vituška is honoured by the Young Front.
+On 5 November 2007, activists of the organization were arrested after celebrating Vituška's hundredth birthday.
 On 25 March 2014 members of the Young Front visited a demonstration with a banner, featuring Vituška along with Vincent Hadleŭski, Stepan Bandera, Stanisław Bułak-Bałachowicz and Roman Shukhevych bearing the description: "Heroes do not die".

-In 1949, several Belarusian anti-Soviet partisans, including Vituška, were awarded the Order of the Pahonia by decree of the President of the Rada of the Belarusian Democratic Republic Mikola Abramchyk.
+In 1949, several Belarusian anti-Soviet partisans, including Vituška, were awarded the Order of the Pahonia by decree of the President of the Rada of the Belarusian Democratic Republic, Mikola Abramchyk.
 He was also awarded the Order of the Iron Knight, 3rd Class by the Rada.